Securing seed funding is a huge boost when it comes to getting a research project off the ground.

-The Starzl Academy Diversity Award provides fellowship salary support as part of our Pre-K program.
-This Award reflects the Dean’s office's commitment to advancing diversity in biomedical science among our physician scientist trainees.
-We hope that through this program, you will be able to advance your research to be competitive for a K award.
-Funding will commence September 1, 2021.
-Support is for one year with an option for a second year of support, contingent on progress.
+The Starzl Scholar Award provides fellowship salary support as part of our Pre-K program.
+This award reflects the Dean’s Office's commitment to advancing diversity in biomedical science among our physician-scientist trainees.
+We hope that through this program, our physician-scientist trainees will be able to advance their research to be competitive for a K award.

 University Grant Listings

 Bookmark the NITRO Competitions site for the most up-to-date listing of internal grant competitions.
 It's constantly being updated, so check back monthly.

 You can sign up for the weekly email list from the Feinberg research office for the latest information and deadlines for relevant grants.
 Likewise, the Office of Research Development updates its list of federal funding opportunities on a weekly basis.

 Visit Pivot for more curated opportunities, which you can search by keyword.

 NRSA Institutional Predoctoral Training Grants (T32) are the most likely to be relevant to early-career scientists.

 For examples of projects funded by the NIH, see The Graduate School of Northwestern University's list of research training grants that are currently active at Northwestern University.